Blendify/blender-manual/trunk/blender_docs/manual/modeling/texts/editing.rst

 Set the width to 5.0.
-The frame is now visible and text is wrapping according to the new width, as shown in Fig. Text 2.
+The frame is now visible and text is wrapping according to the new width, as shown in Fig. :ref:`fig-texts-edit-wrap`.
 Notice that the text has overflowed out of the frame.
 This is because the text has reached the end of the last frame, which just happens to be the default/initial frame.